Why different lens colors in sunglasses?

 Colored sunglasses lenses don’t exist only to make a fashion statement; they actually help filter light away from your eyes.
 But, depending on the lens color, they do so in different ways.

 Some sunglasses tints enhance colors you see, making them appear more vivid.
-Other tint colors help distort colors, reduce glare, block light and even improve visual acuity.
+Other tint colors distort colors, reduce glare, block light and may even boost visual function.
 That said, not all colored lenses are right for all occasions.

 The reality is, each colored lens provides different benefits.
 The right lens tint should ultimately enhance your depth perception and reduce eye fatigue without hindering your ability to see clearly.